Why teach coding during the school day?

 2.1.
 Information You Provide.
 We may collect information that identifies you ("Personal Information") when you use the Service or register for an account.
 The types of Personal Information that we may collect include:

-(a) Information that you provide to us when you register for an account, such as your name, address, phone number, birth date, and email address;
+(a) Information that you provide to us when you register for an account, such as your name, the school you work at, and your email address;

 (b) Information that you provide to us when you purchase a product or service, including, without limitation, payment card and billing information;